Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 Each witch carries a [[5.
 Mechanics/Items/Potion Of Healing.md\|potion of healing]] that she made herself.
 There is a 30% chance chance that a potion has "gone bad," in which case it's actually a [[5.
 Mechanics/Items/Potion Of Poison.md\|potion of poison]].

 Not visible from the entrance is a small table behind the cauldron on which sits an opened spellbook, seemingly on the verge of falling apart.
 The book is evil.
-Any non-evil creature that touches it or starts its turn with the book in its possession takes 5 (`dice: 1d10|avg` (`1d10`)) psychic damage.
+Any non-evil creature that touches it or starts its turn with the book in its possession takes `dice: 1d10|avg` (`1d10`) psychic damage.
 The book contains the following spells:

-> [!quote] ...
+> [!note]
 >
 > 1st level: [[5.
 Mechanics/Spells/Burning Hands.md\|burning hands]], [[5.
 Mechanics/Spells/Charm Person.md\|charm person]], [[5.
 Mechanics/Spells/Detect Magic.md\|detect magic]], [[5.
 Mechanics/Spells/Find Familiar.md\|find familiar]], [[5.
 Mechanics/Spells/Fog Cloud.md\|fog cloud]], [[5.
 Mechanics/Spells/Mage Armor.md\|mage armor]], [[5.
 Mechanics/Spells/Protection From Evil And Good.md\|protection from evil and good]], [[5.
 Mechanics/Spells/Ray Of Sickness.md\|ray of sickness]], [[5.
 Mechanics/Spells/Sleep.md\|sleep]], [[5.
 Mechanics/Spells/Tashas Hideous Laughter.md\|Tasha's hideous laughter]], [[5.
 Mechanics/Spells/Unseen Servant.md\|unseen servant]], [[5.
 Mechanics/Spells/Witch Bolt.md\|witch bolt]]
 >